Friday, December 30, 2022

 This changes everything - Naomi Klein

 Although I’ve seen Naomi Klein’s books on bookstore shelves dozens of times, this is the first one that I actually bought and read.
-For some reason I thought she was a particularly literary version of a no-global fanatic.
+For some reason I thought she was a particularly good literary version of a no-global fanatic.
 And I am not very attracted by fanatics, even though their cause might be a noble one.
 Damn, I was wrong.
 She is quite the opposite: a competent, clever, original opponent of neoliberal and free trade fanaticism.
 In this book she tackles the effects of the modern capitalist dogmas on arguably the most precious thing that we - as a community, a living species, and an integral part of nature - all posses and share: the earth, its ecosystems and delicate balance.

-More than three decades after the first intergovernmental climate-change related debates and agreements, carbon emissions, rather than being reduced or at least kept stable, have increased manyfold and global warming has reached unprecedented levels, causing ever more frequent and devastating natural disasters all over the planet, the poorest parts of it in particular.
+More than three decades after the first intergovernmental climate-change related debates and agreements, carbon emissions, rather than being reduced or at least kept stable, have increased manifold and global warming has reached unprecedented levels, causing ever more frequent and devastating natural disasters all over the planet, the poorest parts of it in particular.

 Why?
 What happened?